 1. White or Neutral Cabinets

 It’s hard to beat the fresh, clean look of white or soft neutral cabinetry.
 From classic shaker-style doors to more contemporary flat fronts, white kitchens feel bright, open, and welcoming.
 They also give you flexibility—switch out hardware, add a colorful backsplash, or update your countertops years later without having to redo everything.
+We’ve worked on countless kitchens in Louisville where homeowners wanted a timeless, versatile foundation.
+White cabinets are almost always part of that equation.

 2. Natural Stone or Quartz Countertops

 Granite, quartz, and even marble (for those willing to do a little extra maintenance) have long been go-to materials for countertops—and with good reason.
 Their durability, beauty, and wide range of colors make them ideal for almost any style kitchen.
+Lately, we’re seeing more clients choose quartz for its low-maintenance appeal and consistent patterning.
+But whether you lean classic or modern, a natural-looking, high-quality countertop is one investment you won’t regret.

 4. Functional Layouts (Like the Work Triangle)

+Trends may change, but functionality never goes out of style.
+A good kitchen layout—where the sink, stove, and refrigerator form a practical “work triangle”—makes cooking easier and more enjoyable.
 One of our biggest priorities in any kitchen project is making sure the space works for how our clients live.
 Whether that means reconfiguring an island, relocating appliances, or opening up walls, we’re always thinking about flow and usability first.

 5. Wood Flooring (or Wood-Look Alternatives)

 Hardwood floors have been a staple in American homes for generations, and they continue to look beautiful in kitchens.
 They add warmth, charm, and a bit of natural texture.
 For homeowners who want the look without the worry, there are great alternatives like luxury vinyl plank or engineered wood—durable, water-resistant options that mimic the real thing.
+We’ve installed wood or wood-look floors in everything from historic Highlands homes to full kitchen renovations, and they’ve never felt out of place.

 6. Classic Hardware & Fixtures

 The little details—like cabinet hardware and faucet finishes—can make a big impact.
 Brushed nickel, matte black, and oil-rubbed bronze are finishes that have stuck around for a reason.
 They’re subtle, stylish, and timeless.
+But it’s not just the finish—it’s the weight and feel of the hardware that makes it so appealing.
+High-quality knobs and pulls add polish and durability, and you’ll notice the difference every time you open a drawer or cabinet.

 7. Open Shelving (In Moderation)

 Open shelving isn’t for everyone, but when used sparingly—say, around the sink or above a coffee station—it can give your kitchen a light, airy feel.
 It’s a great way to show off pretty dishes or cookbooks while keeping things accessible.
+One of our clients added a few floating wood shelves during their kitchen renovation, and now it’s their favorite part of the space.

 Let’s Bring Timeless Kitchen Trends to Life